Treeway7/PackwizModDownloadFails/README.md

 1. Download and import the Auto Updating instance from the Releases in [Prism Launcher](https://prismlauncher.org/)
 2. Run the instance
+3. When the loader update prompt appears, click "Continue Anyways".
-3. Check the console - it will say BlossomEnderChest is checked and downloaded
+4. Check the console - it will say BlossomEnderChest is checked and downloaded
-4. The mods aren't even in the mods folder...
+5. The mods aren't even in the mods folder...
 How peculiar!
 However, ModernFix and Mod Menu did indeed download properly.